wfil/wfil-token/README.md

 ### [Filecoin Wallet](https://github.com/wfil/wfil-interface)

-Implements a Filecoin client by leveraging on Lotus APIs.
+Implements a Filecoin client by leveraging Lotus APIs.

 Further developments of the project include building a MetaMask for Filecoin, creating an extension for Chrome.